 Basil (Basilico) Italiano Classico DBO13/2

 Everyone loves basil.
-This is classic basil at its best; brilliant green and highly aromatic.
-This is the basil to make pesto Sow outside or transplant late spring, thin to 25x10cm.
+This is classic 'Genovese -style basil at its best; brilliant green in colour and highly aromatic with a sweetness and a disinctive flavour of basil.
+This is the basil to make pesto.
+Sow outside or transplant late spring, thin to 25x10cm.
 Basil hates cool weather so ensure you have it in a warm environment.
-Try tiny baby basil leaves mixed with fresh strawberries and a splash of sparkling wine.

 8g approx 3000 seeds.